chrischdi/pySwipe/README.md

 # How to
 1. Install prerequisites
 2. Grab the pySwipe.py script
-3. Edit the script to match your shortcut keys
+3. Edit the script to match your shortcut keys (You can find the symkeys in /usr/include/X11/keysymdef.h or get it via the command "xev")
 4. Start pySwipe

 # Todo